The Cons of Outsourcing (and How to Manage Them)

 Like many good things, outsourcing also has cons.
 Not many and not much to discourage you from hiring freelancers, but enough for you to need inner and outer zen to make you battle-ready while still in the planning stages.

-All projects need outlines and layouts.
+Like all projects, outsourcing also needs outlines and layouts.
 Imagine your blank doc or spreadsheet.
 Add a sub-heading or column for outsourcing, and below that header, add the pros we’ve already outlined in previous posts.
-On another column, add the following conditions and your strategy on how to manage them.
+In another column, add the following conditions and your strategy on how to manage them.

-Outsourcing tasks and projects comes with a risk on your security and privacy.
-A very low risk–and nothing untoward happens 99% of the time–but it’s there.
-Almost all freelancers understand your proprietary rights.
+Outsourcing agencies and most freelancers understand your proprietary rights.
 Insider secrets and information are kept.
 It’s part and parcel of professionalism.
 All the same, consider:

 - Would you require an NDA (non-disclosure agreement)?